kiaksarg/whisper-interview-transcribe/README.md

 > **Note:**
 > For GPU acceleration, install PyTorch matching your CUDA version.
 > See [PyTorch official instructions](https://pytorch.org/get-started/locally/) if you need a different setup.
+>
+> **Note on GPU Support:**
+> PyTorch runs on CPU by default, and is optimized for NVIDIA GPUs (CUDA).
+Not all GPUs or hardware platforms are supported.
+If no compatible GPU is found, the script will run on CPU, which can be much slower.
 ---

 ## Usage